On this page

 Bain & Company Transformation Survey (2024)

-URL: https://www.bain.com/insights/results-delivery-secrets-of-successful-transformation/
+URL: https://www.bain.com/insights/the-three-common-transformation-talent-mistakes-and-how-to-avoid-them/

 Relevance: Source for 88% transformation failure rate and the “5% Rule” (90% of value from 5% of roles).

-McKinsey & BCG Transformation Research (2021-2023)
+McKinsey Transformation Failure Research

-URL: https://www.mckinsey.com/capabilities/transformation/our-insights
+URL: https://www.mckinsey.com/capabilities/transformation/our-insights/why-do-most-transformations-fail-a-conversation-with-harry-robinson

 BCG Agile Study (2024)